Ramblurr/hn2ebook/README.md

-  list           List previously generated issues in database migrate-db     Apply all database migrations. new-issue      Create an ebook of the best HN stories for the given... update         Updates the database of current best stories.
+  list           List previously generated issues in database migrate-db     Apply all database migrations. new-issue      Create an ebook of the best HN stories for the given... server         Run a static http server to serve the OPML feed and ebook... update         Updates the database of current best stories.

 $ hn2ebook update